m-col/gitja/README.rst

 If you've come across a bug feel free to `open an issue`_.

-Pull requests are also warmly welcome if you have an suggested improvements or fixes.
+Pull requests are also warmly welcome if you have any suggested improvements or fixes.

 Remaining tasks